demichie/PLUME-MoM/README.md

 make install

-The executable is copied in the bin folder
+The executable is copied in the bin folder.

 To test the code copy the executable from the bin folder in the EXAMPLES folder and:

 ./PLUMEMoM